The MD Anderson Symptom Inventory Spine Tumor Module (MDASI-SP)

 |ORDER ASSESSMENT TOOLS|

 MD Anderson Symptom Inventory (MDASI) modules augment the 19 core MDASI symptom and interference items with additional items identified as unique to a particular patient population.
 MDASI modules may be disease-specific, disease-site-specific, or treatment-specific.

 The MDASI-SP is a site-specific module.
-Along with the core MDASI’s 13 symptom items and 6 interference items, the MDASI-SP also assesses 5 spine cancer-specific symptom items: radiating spine pain, weakness in the arms and/or legs, loss of control of bowel and/or bladder, changes in bowel pattern (diarrhea or constipation), and sexual function.
+Along with the core MDASI’s 13 symptom items and 6 interference items, the MDASI-SP also assesses 5 symptoms specific to spine cancer:

 - Purpose: To assess the severity of multiple spine cancer-related symptoms and the impact of these symptoms on daily functioning